chloe-zappala/12296454---COIT12206---2026T1/README.md

 Portfolio for Chloe Zappala 12296454

-All done in GNS3 with WireShark and FileZilla.
+All done in GNS3 with WireShark, FileZilla and PuTTY.

 Week 1 - Added and changed IP address of a Linux host using etc/network/interface.
 The IP was then checked in a seperate web console